 These aren't areas that are always unsafe.
 It's just that they requires more knowledge, experience and testing to have a safe adventure here.

 Dam to Windy Point (including the Allstones area)

 The steep banks make it harder to get on and off the ice.
-It also increases the chances of hanging ice where there is an air gap between the ice and water.
+It also increases the chances of hanging ice where there is an air gap between the ice and water near the shore.

 Windy Point Area

 This area has steep banks, pressure ridges, wind issues and we often see open water on the dam side of Windy Point.

 The river runs through there resulting in variable ice, increasing the chances of falling through the ice and making getting out harder.